Skye-Tran/BigQueryML-AUSRainPrediction/README.md

 No installation is required since all codes and ML models are executed on Google Cloud Platform.
 However, a GCP account is required and the following setup has to be completed.
 1. Create a project on Google Cloud Platform
 2. Create a dataset on BigQuery
-3. Download the 2 CSV files (weatherAUS.csv and apr10_predict.csv) from my GitHub and upload them to Google Cloud Storage
+3. Download the 2 CSV files (weatherAUS.csv and apr10_predict.csv) from [Kaggle](https://www.kaggle.com/jsphyg/weather-dataset-rattle-package) and my GitHub respectively.
+Then upload them to Google Cloud Storage

 Detailed instructions on how to run the entire project can be found on [my blog](http://thedigitalskye.com/2021/04/13/how-to-train-a-classification-model-to-predict-next-day-rain-with-google-bigquery-ml/)